charliethebrown12/startup/README.md

 ![Login Page Example](Pictures/Login_Page_For_Startup.png)

-Here is a sequence diagram that shows how to people would interact with the backend to vote.
+Here is a sequence diagram that shows how the backend interacts with the user to show notifications caused by another user.

 ![Sequence Diagram Example](Pictures/Sequence_Diagram.jpg)